ibm-cloud-docs/dr-automation-powervs/setting-target-source.md

 # Add sites to KSYS
 {: #con-site-ksys}

-Configure your environment by adding the **source Site** and **target Site**, specifying region names, and saving the configurations to enable seamless data replication.
+Configure your environment by adding the **Source Site** and **Target Site**, specifying region names, and saving the configurations to enable seamless data replication.
 {:shortdesc: .shortdesc}

 Upon completing the KSYS setup, the DR Automation PowerVS GUI automatically redirects you to the **Add Sites** page.